jsgandalf/jarvis-worker/README.md

     ]
 }
 ```
-* The job reads from a file that stores a dictionary/map of the user api key as the key and the last run date
+* The job reads from a map in memmory.
+It defines the user api as the key and the last run date as the value
-`lastRan.json`
+`lastRan in the database`
 ```
 {
     "user1_api_key_goes_here_ababababab" : new Date(),